 Fundamentally, we will focus first and foremost on our company's financial performance both in terms of revenue growth, profitability and cash flow.
-While our successful performance is essential, we intend to launch a creative and effective Investor Relations / Public Relations campaign to build the Galaxy Gaming brand in the financial community.
-Furthermore, we have committed to maintain frequent and informative communication with our stakeholders.
+While our successful performance is essential, we have also began the launch of a creative and effective Investor Relations / Public Relations campaign to build the Galaxy Gaming brand in the financial community.
+Furthermore, we maintain frequent and informative communication with our stakeholders.